-We all are aware that as we aged, we experience a decrease in appetite.
-There are many physical, psychological, social & environmental factors that contribute towards this decline in appetite.
+We all are aware that as we age, we experience a big decrease in appetite.
+There are many physical, psychological, social & environmental factors that contribute to this decline in appetite.

-So, what can be done to create an urge to have meal ?
+So, what can be done to create an urge to have a meal?
 How can we prompt residents to look forward to meal times and support them to continue with healthy eating habits?

 This is a huge factor that drives our appetite.
-Smell of the favourite food immediately translates into urge to eat.
-Many aged cares unfortunately either have central production kitchen or have kitchen in basement and away from general activity areas.
-This reduces chance for the residents to smell the food that’s being cooked in the kitchen.
-While Hot boxes, insulated trolleys etc help with maintaining temperature, it also stops the hot food smell.
+Smell of the favorite foods immediately translates into the urge to eat.
+Many aged cares, unfortunately, either have a central production kitchen or have kitchen in basement and away from general activity areas.
+This reduces the chance for the residents the ability to smell the food that’s being cooked in the kitchen.
+While Hot boxes, insulated trolleys etc help with maintaining temperature, it also stops the smell of food.

 If oven is available, then just half an hour before lunch time, heat a pizza (can be store bought/ frozen) in the oven.
 The smell of hot pizza or frying chips will draw resident’s attention to the dining areas.